 The one bright spot in the numbers is found in the two-point advantage the community seems to have in the area of disability insurance.
-Sadly, however, even that one area of success is minimized by the fact that fewer than one in five LGBT people actually has disability coverage.
+Sadly, however, even that one area of success is minimized by the fact that fewer than one in five LGBTQ people actually has disability coverage.
 Even more distressing is the fact that the percentage of respondents who have made out a Last Will and Testament or engaged in other estate planning is also stuck at a mere 19%.

 Why the Poor Performance?

 The study apparently identified a number of barriers that it considered institutional in nature.
-For example, it referenced other past reports which suggest LGBT workers are paid less than their straight counterparts, as well as legal disparities that still exist in certain states that can make employment an unequal proposition.
+For example, it referenced other past reports which suggest LGBTQ workers are paid less than their straight counterparts, as well as legal disparities that still exist in certain states that can make employment an unequal proposition.
 Difference in incomes between gay and heterosexual workers is naturally included among those barriers.

 In addition to those institutional factors, general distress in the economy was also cited as a reason for the financial gloom that has settled over much of this community.
-Unemployment was cited as a major factor in many LGBT individuals’ feelings about their own financial wellbeing, with issues like inflation and debt being important concerns as well.
+Unemployment was cited as a major factor in many LGBTQ individuals’ feelings about their own financial wellbeing, with issues like inflation and debt being important concerns as well.

 Estate Planning is Essential

-The fact is that members of the LGBT community have an opportunity now that many of them were denied for many years.
+The fact is that members of the LGBTQ community have an opportunity now that many of them were denied for many years.
 While the economic disruptions of recent years have left many on unsure financial ground, one of the best ways for them to regain their footing and enjoy more control over their financial destiny is to begin comprehensive estate planning as soon as possible.
 The truly good news about that is that there are now estate planning attorneys whose practices encompass strategies that have been designed with this vibrant community in mind.

-As this survey makes clear, sound financial and estate planning should be of major importance to everyone in the LGBT community.
-At the Law Offices of Mary A. Miller, P.C., our legal team has experience dealing with all of the important financial and legacy issues that gay Americans care about, and can work with you to help ensure that your comprehensive LGBT estate planning protects your interests both during your life and after you’re gone.
+As this survey makes clear, sound financial and estate planning should be of major importance to everyone in the LGBTQ community.
+At the Law Offices of Mary A. Miller, P.C., our legal team has experience dealing with all of the important financial and legacy issues that gay Americans care about, and can work with you to help ensure that your comprehensive LGBTQ estate planning protects your interests both during your life and after you’re gone.
 If you would like to know more about how we can help you to safeguard your estate and prevent any type of discrimination during periods of incapacity or even after your death, contact us online or call (914) 939-6565 now.